Suggest a worthwhile book in the Comments below!

 The Curve of Time by M. Wylie Blanchet

 A halcyon age, for my Mom looking back, those four or five decades of the 1900s.
-So this book, for me, resonates a little, even as my own coastal boating experience (beyond BC Ferries) is far more limited.
+So, for me, Blanchet’s book resonates a little more, even as my own coastal boating experience (beyond BC Ferries) is far more limited.

 Many reviews, easily found on-line, praise Blanchet’s book, and deservedly so.
 Blanchet’s approach to living is like her writing, blunt yet philosophical, somehow tensely serene and perseverant.
-She has left a fascinating, detailed firsthand account of time and place and people, no longer existent, that otherwise might have quietly passed from memory – a magnificent coastal wilderness far less unspoilt though still as largely unseen today, relative to the number of people around – as well as ways of speaking, ways of thinking, ways of behaving, and ways of relating that have lost favour and seem, in today’s climate, disagreeable.
+She has left a fascinating, detailed firsthand account of time and place and people no longer existent, which might otherwise have quietly passed from memory – a magnificent coastal wilderness far less unspoilt though still as largely unseen today, relative to the number of people around – as well as ways of speaking, ways of thinking, ways of behaving, and ways of relating that have lost favour and seem, in today’s climate, disagreeable.

 Reviewers often note Blanchet’s character and tone as impersonal, be that a substantive critique or a stylistic one.
 That it’s a somewhat common critique says as much, I suppose, about today as it does about her writing.
 Yet, as I read this book, it brims with relationships and personalities, like a play, in the dialogue as well as in the adventures and perils she and her kids (and the dog) encounter.
 The story’s greatest relationship is theirs shared with nature and time and memory and some kind of immanence, all set forth by Blanchet’s philosophical frame: you guessed it, the Curve of Time.
 To readers who wanted greater prosaic detail about her family and their relationships, or who sought a more beckoning tone, or who question her parenting or (for goodness’ sake!) her cultural woke, I’ll be kind and simply quote the narrator: you’re all being sillies.